pikalover6/Wafl/README.md

 Questions:

 Q: I dont't know how to open a root terminal.
 A: Open a terminal windows, type sudo su and enter your password.
 You are now in a root terminal.

-Q: Is this actually a one-click installer.
+Q: Is this actually a one-click installer?
 A: Well, technically it's a zero-click installer.
 No clicks are required to run terminal commands!